-There's no place like home for the holidays -- and that's doubly true if you're looking to buy a home right now!
+There's no place like home for the holidays—and that's especially true if you're looking to sell a home right now!

-The reason is that home prices actually peak in late winter/early spring when the least number of properties are on the market, but people are already out looking.
+The reason for this unlikely scenario?
+Home prices actually peak in late winter/early spring when the least number of properties are on the market, but people are already out looking.
 So you'll make more money by avoiding the common wisdom!

 On the other hand, Clark says that older listings that have sat on the market can be a real deal for buyers once they hit November 1.
 "Spring or summer sellers tend to capitulate particularly if they're still on the market around the holidays," the consumer champion notes.
 "They become 'motivated sellers' in the terminology of the industry."

 Got a highly desirable property?
 Consider doing a 'pocket listing'

 Nowadays when you look for home, what do you do?
 You look on the computer, or more likely you look on your phone via an app like Zillow or so many others.
 When you're driving around and see a home for sale, these apps will geo-locate you and then pull the MLS listing while you sit on the curb and look at the house!

 But for sellers, a hot trend around the country is people not listing their homes in the traditional sense.
 What they're doing instead has historically been known as a 'pocket listing.'

 This used to be very common in areas where real estate was priced sky high or in a celebrity neighborhood where sellers wanted privacy.
 Now it's gone mainstream, according to CNN Money.
 As many as one in seven houses that are sold in some cities were never actually listed for sale when they were sold!